 Why We Love It: This stealthy, cord-free double breast pump fits inside the bra and can be worn discreetly while travelling.
 There are few washable parts, and the app monitors milk volume in real-time.
 The app also controls suction, and the Elvie automatically detects letdown and switches from Stimulation to Expression mode.

 Cons: The Elvie comes with a hefty price tag, making it an unaffordable option for many.
 In addition, women with larger busts may not find a flange that fits.
-It would also be necessary to insert the Elvie into your bra before boarding a flight and would need to be recharged after two or three feedings.
+It would also be necessary to insert the Elvie into your bra before boarding a flight, and it would need to be recharged after two or three feedings.
 This can be quite a bit to remember while you’re trying not to lose your children in the airport terminal.

 With all of the portable breast pumps available on the market right now, continuing to breastfeed your bub while travelling and working is a more realistic option now than ever before.